nginxinc/nginx-azure-workshops/ac-notes/aks/lab10/readme.md

 ![Dashboard Import](media/grafana-dashboards-new.png)

 In Visual Studio Code we will need to modify the template JSON to reflect the values of our resources.
-First let's grab the values we wil need in the terminal:
+First let's grab the values we will need in the terminal:

 ```bash
 export MY_RESOURCEGROUP=$(az resource list --resource-group a.currier-workshop --resource-type Nginx.NginxPlus/nginxDeployments --query "[].resourceGroup" -o tsv)